 Insights into sand movement between the two surveys were then obtained by computing and analyzing the difference between the two digital surface models in Matlab.

 Deposition volumes were estimated by integrating the difference over the area where it is positive and above a minimum height defined from the uncertainty in the elevation difference.
-Erosion volume was estimated similarly by integrating the difference over the area where it is negative and below the threshold.
+Erosion volume was estimated similarly by integrating the difference over the area where it is negative and below the threshold, using fixed-wing drones like in the case of coastal erosion measurement in Planguenoual in Brittany, Northwest France.
 The net volume change was calculated as the addition of erosion and deposition volumes.

 When applied on the entire beach face, these calculations provided estimates of the total volumes of sand movement.The same technique was also used for a series of 1-meter wide polygons oriented perpendicular to the 0.5-meter-interval contour (digitized from the second DSM), thereby providing an estimate of volumes of sand eroded per meter length of beach (m3/m) for the study area.

 Benefits of drones in erosion volume measurementThe use of drones for low-altitude photography, combined with Pix4dmapper’s algorithms for DSM generation led to coastal topography datasets of very high resolution and accuracy.
 This allowed for the quantification of even subtle changes in elevation after the storm event, with clear changes observed in vegetation and sand movement at the centimeter scale across tens of hectares.
 The sub-five centimeter accuracy achieved in this study is comparable, and even greater, in precision to the long term beach profile datasets usually collected using more traditional surveying techniques.